bhabermaas/sample-downloader/README.md

    --from-literal bucket=<bucket-name> \
    --from-literal region=<region> \
    --from-literal passphrase=<passphrase> \
-   --from-file api-key=/Users/bihaber/.oci/oci_api_key.pem
+   --from-file <path to api_key.pem>

-   Note: The secret names must coincide with the secrets mapping to environment variables in the deployment.
+   Note: The secret key names must coincide with the secrets mapping to environment variables in the deployment.

 2. Create a deployment to run the runner-download Docker image inside a Pod.
-This deployment requires
-requires more setup
+The example deployment shown below will start the runner-download application and service.

   apiVersion: extensions/v1beta1
   kind: Deployment